Skip links

 Contact Our Las Vegas Dentist License Defense Attorney Today

 If you are at risk of disciplinary action before the Nevada Board of Dental Examiners you are at risk of losing your livelihood.
-Contact the Spartacus Law Firm today for a free consultation at 702-660-1234.
+Contact the Spartacus Law Firm today for a consultation at 702-660-1234.
 At the Spartacus Law Firm, we represent dentists at every stage of a disciplinary proceeding throughout Nevada.
 We aggressively defend the rights of medical professionals to attain favorable outcomes that allow dentists to keep their licenses intact.
 Get a knowledgeable and aggressive professional license defense attorney on your side immediately.

 HOME